 Other field crops in the LWC Planning Area represent about 11 percent of the region's agricultural land and include rice, seed corn, and soybeans.
 Data used from projections came primarily from the SFWMD Water Use Regulatory Database.
 Other data were not available from the SFWMD's stakeholders or cooperating agencies.
+It should be noted that b.
+Gross demand is the total volume needed for withdrawal.
+It includes the net irrigation demand as well as accounting for system losses and inefficiencies.

-It should be noted that this crop category would be used for biofuel crops, should they expand to this region in the future.
+this crop category would be used for biofuel crops, should they expand to this region in the future.

-In Collier County, water use permits indicated an area-weighted irrigation efficiency of 67.5 percent.
+In Collier County, consumptive use permits indicated an area-weighted irrigation efficiency of 67.5 percent.
 In all other counties, the irrigation efficiency was calculated to be 50 percent.